This blog may contain affiliate links. Read our disclosure policy for more info.

 There is this one really cool tour that actually involves hiking through the Peak Wildnerness sanctuary at night to get to the start of Adam’s Peak!
 This allows you to get up to the top first thing in the morning and enjoy views many other people don’t see!
 The tour departs not far from Nuwara Eliya and could be a good option if Adam’s Peak is on your to-do list!
 Book it in advance online!

 Once again, this activity is best done in the morning in order to ensure you actually get the views.
-The mist starts to set in around 10 am and can really prevent you from seeing anything!
+The mist in Nuwara Eliya starts to set in around 10 am and can really prevent you from seeing anything!

 You can find Single Tree Hill’s location on Google Maps.
 It is right in the city and easy to find!

 This day tour around Nuwara Eliya includes a stop at a Single Tree viewpoint as well as many other places on this list!
-Check it out and book online in advance for less than $20!
+Check it out and book online in advance for only $40 USD!

 If you want to actually hike Single Tree Hill with a guide, this morning tour takes you up the hill and back down before enjoying an included picnic lunch at the lake!